 I have accounts at Evernote, Google Keep, and others, and see the immense value in them.
 There is no best tool for note taking and reminders.
 The key here is to find one that works well for you and stick with it.

-How Do You Stay Productive?
+How Do You Maximize Productivity?

 Business owners of all types are always looking for methods to improve and enhance their business and productivity.
 What tricks, tips, and tools do you use to save time and earn more?
 Share with others in the comments.